 Option 3: The other way, we discussed within the team was to add the allow access functionality in the API itself.
 That is nothing but “Access-Control-Allow-Origin: your API link”.

-But the created API was already deployed on the client secured domain.
+But the created API deployed on the client secured domain already.
 So this was not possible!

 Finding the right solution by understanding the issue!

-After trying different ways we realized that we were approaching this issue with a narrow lense by focusing just on the script failure part and not exploring other aspects of the failure.
+After trying different ways we came to know that we were approaching this issue with a narrow lense by focusing just on the script failure part and not exploring other aspects of the failure.

 Taking this approach, we found that the solution was hidden in the Cross-Origin Resource Sharing (CORS) mechanism.

 It is a mechanism that uses additional HTTP headers to tell browsers to give a web application running at one origin, access to selected resources from a different origin.
 A web application executes a cross-origin HTTP request when it requests a resource that has a different origin (domain, protocol, or port) from its own.